jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ## Abstract & Background
 This project aims to train a predictive model for identifying fraudulent transactions in e-commerce platforms.
 With the rapid growth of e-Commerce, online fraud has become a significant challenge to both businesses and customers, causing financial losses to both parties.

-By analyzing the dataset "Fraudulent E-Commerce Transaction" using Python and Jupyter Notebook with ML libraries such as pandas and scikit-learn, I have built and trained a machine learning model to predict fraudulent transactions.
-The insights and information extracted in this project can be used in real-time fraud detection systems, which contribute to safer online transactions.
+By analyzing the dataset ["Fraudulent E-Commerce Transaction"](https://www.kaggle.com/datasets/shriyashjagtap/fraudulent-e-commerce-transactions) using Python and Jupyter Notebook with ML libraries such as pandas and scikit-learn, I have built and trained a machine learning model to predict fraudulent transactions.
+The information extracted in this project can be used in real-time fraud detection systems, which contribute to safer online transactions.

 ## Dataset Analysis